FumaxIN/task_assigner/README.md

 - Automated task expiration using Celery Beat scheduling
 - Redis as message broker for task queue management
 - Comprehensive API for task and user management
+- Pre-loaded fixtures for quick setup with sample users and tasks

 ## Requirements